 PRESENTATIONS FOR TEACHERS and STUDENTS

-These introductions are stand-alone talks which will inform, educate and even entertain.
+These Introductory sessions are stand-alone talks which will inform, educate and even entertain.
 Many schools are now adopting mindfulness practices in their classes to help students cope with exam pressure and peer pressure, not to mention parental pressure !
 Today it is advisable that teachers know what mindfulness is and what it isn’t.
 If a school decides that mindfulness would be useful for their students the first step is to educate the teachers.

 Please let me know if this is something that would be of interest to you, I am keen to pass on this valuable skill to schools where both teachers and students often feel the need for more calm and focus.

 If you would like a presentation then please contact me and we can set up a date.
-Some schools are even recommending all staff attend such a talk.
+Some schools are even recommending that all staff attend such a talk.

 As well as this introductory session there is an 8 week part time course available to help teachers adopt a mindful approach to work and to help them handle the not-insignificant stress in their busy lives.